Copyright © 2019 Doctor Chuck Radis. All Rights Reserved

 Recently, I transitioned to day hikes.
 I call it section hiking, light.
 Once or twice a year, Sandi and I drive from Maine to an unhiked portion of the Appalachian Trail.
 We check into a motel.
 The next morning, she drops me off where the trail cuts across a paved road, then she visits a commercial cave or local museum before parking the car at our rendezvous, 10 to 12 miles down the trail and hikes in to meet me.
 Each year, the number of unhiked miles on the trail shrinks, but I suspect I’m running out of time.
 Knee surgery, foot surgeries, plates, and screws have slowed me down.
 Of course, it doesn’t really matter if I finish, but I’ll keep picking away until I simply can’t.

 On a recent trip to Pennsylvania, we pull off on the shoulder of a mountain road where a white blaze confirms that the rutted path cutting into the forest is the Appalachian Trail.
-Sandi confirms that my First-Aid kit is packed and reminds me that it wouldn’t hurt to take a Tylenol.
+Sandi checks my First-Aid kit and reminds me that it wouldn’t hurt to take a Tylenol.
 She asks, “Do you have your phone?”
 I check my pockets and remember: the cell phone is at the motel, by our bed, on the nightstand.
 Oh well.
+Some things never change.
 Before disappearing into the woods, I turn and wave.
 The trail points uphill through old-growth white pine and red oak.
 My mind slowly empties out.
 Through the forest canopy, I see a bank of clouds racing in from the west.
-It looks like rain.
+Rain drops out of the sky and I look back, my muddy imprints slowly filling with water.
+I snug up my poncho and lean into the hill.
+I’m in for it now.